To be presented at the January 2016 Annual Meeting of the Intellectual

 as to reduce its length to no more than 35 pages).

-The deadline for submission of papers is December 4, 2015.
+The deadline for submission of papers has been extended to December 22, 2015.
 An

 electronic copy must be submitted by e-mail to IntellectualProperty@nysba.org prior

-to 5pm on December 4.
+to midnight on December 22.
 An additional hard copy may also be submitted, but is not required.

 Papers will be judged by the Section and must meet the following criteria or